grayfox99/DocX-Android-Scanner/README.md

 - **Document Capture**: Quickly scan documents, receipts, and more using your smartphone's camera.
 - **OpenCV Integration**: Leverages the power of OpenCV for image processing and enhancement.
-- **Auto-Crop**: Automatically detects and crops documents from the captured image.
-- **Image Filters**: Apply filters to improve document clarity and readability.
 - **Save and Share**: Save scanned documents as PDF or images, and share them with others.
-- **Gallery Integration**: Access and manage your scanned documents in a dedicated gallery.
-- **OCR (Optical Character Recognition)**: Extract text from scanned documents for easy editing and searching.
-- **Customizable Settings**: Adjust scan quality, resolution, and other settings to suit your needs.

 ## Installation